BrianQMclaren/Book-Club/README.md

 # Book-Club
-Users can track or manage their favorite book's read or not yet completed.
-App users can also rate the books on a scale of 1 - 5 stars.
+Users can track or manage their favorite books read or not yet completed.
+App users can also rate books on a scale of 1 - 5 stars.
+Edit and Save buttons change state when users want to make a correction.
+Client Side local storage for when users log data information won't be lost unless removed.